2022, 84 min., Color & b/w

-The documentary film, In Search of Bengali Harlem, is currently in post-production, with an anticipated broadcast on PBS in 2021.
-The film is supported by grants from the Ford Foundation’s JustFilms initiative, the Center for Asian American Media‘s Documentary Fund and the Paul Robeson Fund for Independent Media.
-You can make a tax-deductible contribution to our production fund, via the Independent Filmmakers Project (NY).
+The documentary film, In Search of Bengali Harlem, will be premiering at CAAMFest in San Francisco on Saturday, May 14, 2022.
+The film is supported by grants from the Ford Foundation’s JustFilms initiative, the Center for Asian American Media‘s Documentary Fund, the Whiting Foundation and the Paul Robeson Fund for Independent Media.